apache/dubbo/README.md

 ### Lightweight RPC API
 [5 minutes step-by-step guide](https://dubbo.apache.org/zh-cn/overview/quickstart/rpc/java)

 Dubbo3 supports building RPC services with only a few lines of code while depending only on a lightweight SDK (<10MB).
-The RPC protocol can be [Triple(fully gRPC compatible and HTTP-friendly)](https://cn.dubbo.apache.org/zh-cn/overview/reference/protocols/triple/), Dubbo2(TCP), REST or any protocol of your choice.
+The protocol on the wire can be [Triple(fully gRPC compatible and HTTP-friendly)](https://cn.dubbo.apache.org/zh-cn/overview/reference/protocols/triple/), Dubbo2(TCP), REST, or any protocol of your choice.

 ```java
 private void startServer() {